fivetran/dbt_recurly_source/README.md

   - Name columns for consistency across all packages and easier analysis
   - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example,  all primary keys are tested for uniqueness and non-null values.
-- Generates a comprehensive data dictionary of your Google Play data through the [dbt docs site](https://fivetran.github.io/dbt_recurly_source/).
+- Generates a comprehensive data dictionary of your Recurly data through the [dbt docs site](https://fivetran.github.io/dbt_recurly_source/).
 - These tables are designed to work simultaneously with our [Recurly transformation package](https://github.com/fivetran/dbt_recurly)

 # 🎯 How do I use the dbt package?